 How To Write A Thesis by Umberto Eco.
 I know what you’re thinking: ‘Ged have you lost your marbles, why would I care about writing a thesis?’
 Eco’s book is a really good guide to collecting one’s thoughts and presenting facts gained through a comprehensive research process.
 As the old martial arts mantra goes: slow is smooth, smooth is fast.
 Whilst Professor Eco isn’t a marketing scholar he knows a lot about thinking and being cogent.

-What books would add?
+What books would add to a marketers bookshelf?
 If you have additional recommendations, put them below in the comments section.
+More related content here.